 Dear friends and neighbors,

-It has been my great honor and privilege to serve the residents of Ward 3 as your School Committee representative, and I once again write to ask for your support as I seek re-election this November 2017.
+It has been my great honor and privilege to serve the residents of Ward 3 as your School Committee representative, and as we begin a new school year, I once again ask for your support as I seek re-election this November 7, 2017.

 Personally, I have been gratified to see much of my campaign platform become prominent district-wide priorities since I took office, such as: